• Skip to main content

 Pine nuts in small pan on rack.

-2. In a blender combine all the pesto ingredients, including the pine nuts.
+2. Combine ingredients: To a food processor add all the ingredients, including the pine nuts.

 Top down view of sun dried tomatoes in blender, pine nuts, grated cheese in small dish and basil leaves on top of dark surface.

-3. Pulse a few times until well combined and there are no large tomato pieces visible.
-The mixture should still have some texture in it.
+3. Pulse: Pulse a few times until well combined and there are no large tomato pieces visible.
+The mixture should not be completely smooth.

 Top down view of sun dried tomato pesto mixture in blender with spoon and lemon half.

-4. Adjust the seasoning if required, place the pesto in a jar or another container and refrigerate for up to 1-2 weeks.
+4. Store: Adjust the seasoning if required, place the pesto in a jar and refrigerate for up to 1-2 weeks.

 Side view of sun dried tomato pesto in open jar with basil leaves, spoon, lemon, garlic and sun dried tomatoes in background.